Certificate in Supported Employment

 - Evaluating outcomes & supports

 You will write an essay demonstrating your understanding of key areas of Supported Employment and undertake a project to complete the course.
+It is expected that you are in a position to work with a person in finding or supporting them while on their job.

 By doing this you will have the opportunity to perform your role in a highly supported environment where you have access to experts and fellow practitioners facing the exact same challenges/opportunities as you.